shushen/dpdk-ovs/docs/01_Installation.md

 ./DPDK/tools/dpdk_nic_bind.py --bind igb_uio 81:00.0 81:00.1
 ```

-You can refer to the [*Intel® Data Plane Development Kitt (Intel DPDK) - Getting Started Guide*][dpdkorg-dpdkgsg] - for full instructions on performing this step.
+You can refer to the [*Intel® Data Plane Development Kit (Intel DPDK) - Getting Started Guide*][dpdkorg-dpdkgsg] - for full instructions on performing this step.

 ______